 Although traveling the world is well worth it, sometimes we forget that exploring in our own backyard is a great way to find little off-the-beaten-path gems.
 Guest contributor and Toronto resident, Kirsten Gallagher, recently had the opportunity to explore two little-known French islands, St. Pierre and Miquelon, which sit off the coast of Newfoundland, Canada.

-I’ve never said “Bonjour” to so many strangers so many times in the span of a single week.
-I’ve just returned from St. Pierre and Miquelon, two small islands belonging to France.
-With a combined population of just over 6, 000 people, St. Pierre and Miquelon are a tightly-knit community in which everyone warmly greets each other while passing in the street, even if they’ve never been introduced before.
-Between the friendly bonjours and the delicate pastries on offer, I felt like I was in rural France even though I was only 25 kilometres from the southern coast of Newfoundland, Canada.
+With a combined population of just over 6, 000 people, St. Pierre and Miquelon are a tightly-knit island community in which everyone warmly greets each other while passing in the street, even if they’ve never been introduced before.
+Between the friendly bonjours and the delicate pastries on offer, I felt like I was in rural France even though I was only 15.5 miles from the southern coast of Newfoundland, Canada.

 The very existence of St. Pierre and Miquelon is unknown to many, if not most, North Americans.
 The two islands are officially an overseas collectivity belonging to Metropolitan France (in Europe), or what citizens in St. Pierre and Miquelon call France métropolitaine.